modyo/modyo-docs/docs/en/platform/core/integration.md

 ## Webhooks

-The platform also allows the use of Webhooks for certain specific events within your account.
+The platform also makes it possible to trigger Webhooks with specific events within your account.
 To do this, they must be enabled and configured from the webhooks section in the account settings.

 A webhook is an automatic _POST_ action at a given URL with certain information.

-To enable them, you must check the top of the page and then proceed to create all the webhooks you want.
+To enable them, you must check the box at the top of the page and then proceed to create all the webhooks you want.

 Webhooks can be created from actions of sites or spaces.

 Site webhooks are:

 * Response of the form created
 * Updated form response